-All the in a
+All Bring in

 Does this apply to you, anyone you know or are working with?
 If so, this needs to be discussed with a professional.
 Below is an example of these discussions linked to Mary, who is being deprived of her liberties and is unable to consent.